 Look at what I just finished...a textured painted dishtowel!
 I love knitted dishtowels and thought this technique would yield a nice looking towel.
 I'm very happy with the results, but it does take a long time to knit.
 Great take along project, because of the easiness of the pattern.

-This knitting technique (original pattern) is really different...at least it was for me.
+original pattern) is really different...at least it was for me.
 I know I had to experiment a little at first, but then once I figured it all out, it was easy.
 I'm sure others have questions.
 Patricia and Barbara contacted me with their questions.

 Patrica had a whole bunch of questions: